 Day 3, Wed Oct 28th: Merida City Tour + Flavors after dark: Local snacks tour

-After your morning city tour, enjoy a free afternoon to relax, explore at your own pace, or return to your hotel before your evening experience begins.
-Later in the day, continue your journey with Flavors After Dark, a guided evening adventure through Mérida’s vibrant food scene.
+After the tour, enjoy a few hours at leisure to relax, explore Mérida at your own pace, visit local shops or cafés, or return to your hotel before your evening experience begins.

 Day 4, Thu Oct 29th : Mérida Cooking Class – Day of the Dead Edition